 There are two dessert options at The Cut, a cookie ice cream sandwich and this one, a Tres Leches Bread Pudding ($6).
 This was not really what I had anticipated when we ordered this.
 It was more like a Pizookie than a bread pudding.
 It came out scalding hot in an iron skillet, with chocolate pieces, and a scoop of vanilla ice cream drizzled with a salted caramel.
 The tres leche feel they were going for with this did not really come through, but it was good nonetheless.
 I would have liked the chocolate to have been more prominent, instead of just in half of the bites.
 Also a little more ice cream would have been preferred, but I say that with almost every dessert that features ice cream.

 The Cut is a welcome addition to what is becoming the OC Capital City of Burgers, Irvine.
 Is it the best we have had in Irvine, no, but it was very solid.
 I might change my mind if I have a different burger on my next trip here, but for now, The Cut still ranks behind The Counter and G Burger in my opinion.
 The sides were impressive, especially the hummus, which I packaged up to go, and ate the next day.
 As I said earlier, I liked that this was a full-service restaurant, as it was a nice change of pace from how other burger spots are operating these days.
 Service was stellar, and our server gave us excellent recommendations and kept tabs on us all throughout our visit.
 Welcome to Burger Town USA.
 I think The Cut is going to fit right in.

 Out of five ribeyes, (which happens to be my favorite cut of beef), five being best to zero being worst, The Cut gets 3 ribeyes.

-For more information about 2145 Pizza, head to their website here: http://www.2145eat.com/
+For more information about The Cut, head over to their website here: https://www.thecuthcb.com/